 Each technical program area participating in the SBIR/STTR programs is provided a predetermined target number of applications that they may select for funding.
 The applications that are considered candidates for funding are ranked in order of the highest quality and strongest program relevance based on the results of the evaluation.
 Selections are made from this ranked list until the program's SBIR/STTR Phase II budget is exhausted.
-The Selection Official may also consider program balance of funds distribution and needs of the technical programs as Program Policy Factors.
+The Selection Official may also consider program balance of funds distribution, needs of the technical programs, and the applicant's performance under prior DOE SBIR/STTR awards including timely submittal of all reports as Program Policy Factors.